 The Istituto Svizzero hosts researchers from universities and institutes of higher education at Villa Maraini in the period July−August.

-The universities and institutes of higher education concerned are required to submit either a project in connection with Rome and Italy or a multidisciplinary project involving the arts and sciences.
+The universities and institutes of higher education concerned are required to submit a multidisciplinary project often linked to Rome and its cultural heritage.

 This programme is born out of collaboration between the Istituto Svizzero, the swissuniversities association and the Conférence des recteurs des Hautes écoles suisses (Council of Chancellors of Swiss Bodies of Higher Education).